Strategies for Overcoming Organisational Inertia

 Effective Communication and Transparency

 Clear and transparent communication is essential for overcoming inertia and fostering a culture of trust and acceptance of change.
-By keeping employees informed about the rationale, process, and impact of change initiatives, organizations can address concerns, manage expectations, and build buy-in from stakeholders.
+By keeping employees informed about the rationale, process, and impact of change initiatives, organisations can address concerns, manage expectations, and build buy-in from stakeholders.
+Clearly explain the reasons behind the change and its alignment with organisational goals.
+Provide detailed information about the implementation process, timelines, and roles involved.
+Outline the anticipated benefits and potential challenges, ensuring transparency.

 Celebrating Quick Wins and Milestones